-- Place them on a cookie tray in a single layer (so the don't clump together) and flash freeze.
+- Place them on a cookie tray in a single layer (so they don’t clump together) and flash freeze.

 - Once frozen, transfer the berries into a container or freezer bag and back into the freezer

-Thaw blueberries overnight in the fridge and use within two days.
-Alternatively, you can thaw them in room temperature if you’re to use them right away.
+Thaw blueberries overnight in the fridge and use them within two days.
+Alternatively, you can thaw them at room temperature if you’re to use them right away.

 You will know that a blueberry is spoiled when you see one.
 First, they become soft and mushy.
 They aren’t spoiled yet, but you might consider discarding them for quality reasons.
 If there are any signs of mold or they smell off, just throw the whole package out, especially if they were in the fridge for over a week.
 Some people try to pick and discard only the bad ones and eat the rest, but that’s usually a bad idea.
 Better safe than sorry.